Analysis: Day-after thoughts on the Seahawks’ trade for Jamal Adams

 It used to be, but not so much of late.

-As ESPN noted, this is now the fourth time in three years a team has traded two first-round picks for a player.
+As ESPN noted, this is the fourth time in the past three years a team has traded two first-round picks for a player.
 The others?
 The Bears getting edge rusher Khalil Mack from the Raiders, the Rams getting cornerback Jalen Ramsey from the Jaguars, and Houston acquiring left tackle Laremy Tunsil from the Dolphins.

-All are trades that will take years to accurately assess, as will Seattle’s deal for Adams.
+All are trades that will take years to accurately assess.

 Interestingly, Seattle was once on the other end of such a deal, getting Dallas’ first-round picks in 2000 and 2001 for receiver Joey Galloway.